chmduquesne/gpg-workflow/README.md

   I use a removable usb stick.
 * `EXPIRE` is how long you want the subkeys to be valid.

+### Target dumpvars (default target)

+    make [dumpvars]

+will let you see all variables use by the Makefile.
+This lets you make sure which keyid is being used, the expiration time, the backup directory, etc.

+### Target backupdir

+    make backupdir

+ensures that the directory in the variable BACKUPDIR exists.
+If it does not, the target will attempt to create this directory.
+If it does not contain a .git directory, it will also attempt to initialize a new git repository in it.

+### Target export

+    make export

+saves the complete key, secrets and ownertrust in a new commit in the BACKUPDIR.
+This target calls backupdir as a dependency.

 ### make new